voxel51/fiftyone/docs/source/user_guide/dataset_zoo/remote.rst

 -   The dataset may be very large and the user only wants to download a small subset of the samples to get familiar with the dataset

-Datasets that support partial downloads should declare this in their dataset YAML file:
+Datasets that support partial downloads should declare this in their :ref:`fiftyone.yml <zoo-dataset-remote-fiftyone-yml>`:

 .. code-block:: yaml